History of optics: In medieval Europe

-Renaissance and Early Modern
+Renaissance and early modern period

 Johannes Kepler (1571–1630) picked up the investigation of the laws of optics from his lunar essay of 1600.
 Both lunar and solar eclipses presented unexplained phenomena, such as unexpected shadow sizes, the red color of a total lunar eclipse, and the reportedly unusual light surrounding a total solar eclipse.
 Related issues of atmospheric refraction applied to all astronomical observations.
 Through most of 1603, Kepler paused his other work to focus on optical theory; the resulting manuscript, presented to the emperor on January 1, 1604, was published as Astronomiae Pars Optica (The Optical Part of Astronomy).
 In it, Kepler described the inverse-square law governing the intensity of light, reflection by flat and curved mirrors, and principles of pinhole cameras, as well as the astronomical implications of optics such as parallax and the apparent sizes of heavenly bodies.
 Astronomiae Pars Optica is generally recognized as the foundation of modern optics (though the law of refraction is conspicuously absent).

 Willebrord Snellius (1580–1626) found the mathematical law of refraction, now known as Snell's law, in 1621.
 Subsequently, René Descartes (1596–1650) showed, by using geometric construction and the law of refraction (also known as Descartes' law), that the angular radius of a rainbow is 42° (i.e. the angle subtended at the eye by the edge of the rainbow and the rainbow's centre is 42°).
-He also independently discovered the law of reflection, and his essay on optics was the first published mention of this law.
+He also independently discovered the law of refraction, and his essay on optics was the first published mention of this law.

 Christiaan Huygens (1629–1695) wrote several works in the area of optics.
 These included the Opera reliqua (also known as Christiani Hugenii Zuilichemii, dum viveret Zelhemii toparchae, opuscula posthuma) and the Traité de la lumière.